Speed Racer in The Challenge of Racer X: Development

+Speed Racer and the development of Windows 95

+Speed Racer played a major role in the development of Windows 95 for compatibility to DOS games.
+It was used to find a bug, that was triggered by its DOS extenders.
+The fix had a large impact on all DOS games, that used the same DOS Extender.

 Reception

 Computer Gaming World in January 1994 criticized Speed Racer, stating that "any computer game enthusiast will laugh at the graphics", Pole Position and Out Run were superior in "driveability", and there were "several serious bugs".
 The magazine concluded that despite "being built on a solid idea ... it was very easy to park this game in the lot of disappointments".

 In 1996, Computer Gaming World declared Speed Racer the 28th-worst computer game ever released.